lionheart/KeyboardAdjuster/README.md

 Note: KeyboardAdjuster requires layout anchors in your build target, so it will only work with iOS 9 or above.
 If you'd like to add support for earlier iOS versions, please submit a pull request.

-KeyboardAdjuster is a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which targets projects written in Objective-C.
+KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

 ## Installation